Ethiopia urges ex-soldiers to join fight against Tigray rebels

 The new rebel alliance includes the TPLF and Oromo Liberation Army (OLA).
 Its leaders said they aimed to oust Mr Abiy's government and establish an interim administration.

-The OLA and TPLF have already started fighting alongside each other and this week claimed to have captured the town of Kemise, 325km (200 miles) north of Addis Ababa.
+The OLA and TPLF have already started fighting alongside each other and this week claimed to have captured the town of Kemise, 325km (200 miles) north of Addis Ababa, on the main road from Tigray to the capital.

 But government officials have dismissed the new coalition, saying it will have no support.